 More or less, although it is always evolving.
 “Brighter Future” is quite raw and I still stand behind it, but my upcoming records are a bit more organic and musical - perhaps less dancefloor oriented.
 Pretty mellow stuff, really.
-I must be getting old :) These days if my mother likes a tune, that’s a good indicator.
-But whatever the music sounds like: it has to be raw and real, the emotions have to be there.
+I must be getting old :) These days if my mum likes a tune, I find it a pretty good indicator.
+But whatever the music sounds like: it has to be raw, real and convey emotions.

 Let's move on to your new record, the stunning ‘Music for the Moon Room Gecko’.
 First off, what inspired the name for this record?

-The record was named after the “Moon Room” in our house in South Brighton (near Adelaide) which is shown on the artwork.
+The record was named after the “Moon Room” in our house in South Brighton near Adelaide, which is shown on the artwork.
 It’s got lovely big windows and it’s where I often hang with my sons, where we listen to music.
-When it gets dark outside (it’s getting to winter in Australia) it’s a great spot to gaze at the moon.
-And the gecko... he’s a visitor.
-Voilà!
+When it gets dark outside (it’s winter in Australia) it’s a great spot to gaze at the moon.
+And the gecko… he’s a visitor.
+There you have it.

 The music, like with your debut, was written in Australia.
 Did the context help influence the music being made on both records?